Inusual

-Inusual is the 23rd studio album and the 24th album by Mexican pop singer Yuri.
+Inusual (Unusual) is the 23rd studio album and the 24th album by Mexican pop singer Yuri.
 It was released on May 22, 2010 on Warner Music.
 The album was produced by Scott Erickson.
 The album made it to number one in Mexico in the first week after its release.
 The album includes 8 new songs and 5 covers.
 In less than a month it became a gold album in Mexico.